 If you have income that isn't subject to withholding taxes, then you probably should be paying estimated taxes.
 It doesn't matter whether the untaxed money comes from a job, investments, alimony or prizes you've won.
 If Uncle Sam doesn't get his share close to the time you received the money, you could end up owing not only taxes but also penalties and interest.Tax Breaks for Small Businesses

 Are you looking for a new business partner?
 Consider Uncle Sam.
 The federal government offers a wide variety of tax breaks that could help your business not only survive, but thrive.

 Your employer expects you to keep hours like any other employee and even pays you sick and holiday pay.
 But they do not withhold taxes from your check.
-How do you protect yourself and make sure your taxes get paid properly without rocking the boat with your employer?
+Here's how to know whether the IRS will consider you an employee or contractor.A Dozen Deductions for Your Small Business

 More Money Tips & Tools

 - 5 low-risk ways to earn higher interest now